Drug and Alcohol Abuse Risk Factors In Placer County, California

 Community Risk Factors and Drug Use

-For the purposes of research, “crime rate” refers to documented incidents of select crimes, including homicide, sexual assault and rape, burglary, larceny, theft, aggravated assault, and motor vehicle theft.
+For the purposes of research, “crime rate” refers to documented incidents of select crimes including:

 Placer County Reported Drug Violations

-Additionally, high percentages were intoxicated at booking: in Placer County, 19% of felony offenders were intoxicated.
-For misdemeanor offenders, that number was 31%.
+Additionally, high percentages were intoxicated at booking: in Placer County, 19 percent of felony offenders were intoxicated.
+For misdemeanor offenders, that number was 31 percent.